HumanSignal/label-studio/docs/source/guide/install_enterprise_aws_eks.md

 Before you start, review the [deployment planning guidance](install_enterprise.html).

+!!! note
-> For further details beyond these steps, see the Amazon tutorial on how to [Deploy a Kubernetes Application with Amazon Elastic Container Service for Kubernetes](https://aws.amazon.com/getting-started/hands-on/deploy-kubernetes-app-amazon-eks/).
+    For further details beyond these steps, see the Amazon tutorial on how to [Deploy a Kubernetes Application with Amazon Elastic Container Service for Kubernetes](https://aws.amazon.com/getting-started/hands-on/deploy-kubernetes-app-amazon-eks/).

 ## 1. Prerequisites